WINE FROM THE MIDDLE RHINE - Burg Reichenstein Winery

 Wine Tasting on the Middle Rhine

-If you’d like to delve deeper into the world of regional wines, you can do so during a guided tasting.
+If you’d like to delve deeper into the world of Middle Rhine wines, you can do so during a guided tasting.
 Our wine tasting takes place either in the historic vaulted cellar, on the terrace, or right in the vineyard.

 3-course wine tasting with a local winemaker, approx. 45 minutes // Price per person: €18